harry-tallbelt/synaptic-test/README.md

 At which point you might wonder why it doesn't stop.
 I've no idea yet.

-Synaptic.js seems to be unreasonably slow on simple architecures (it seems it is really build for recurrent NNs),so at some it seems to be a good idea to try out some other libraries.
+Synaptic.js seems to be unreasonably slow on simple architecures (it seems, it is really build for recurrent NNs), so it is a good idea to try out some other libraries.
 [This article](http://haileyfoster.com/Neural-Networks/) seems to give a brief owerview of several JS NN libraries, and
 [this one](https://habrahabr.ru/post/304414/) is specificaly